google/WebFundamentals/src/content/en/ilt/pwa/introduction-to-gulp.md

 ### Default tasks

 Usually, developers want to run multiple tasks each time an application is updated rather than running each task individually.
-Default tasks are helpful for this, executing anytime the `gulp` command is run from the command line.
+Default tasks are helpful for this, executing anytime the `grunt` command is run from the command line.

 Let's add the following code to __gulpfile.js__ to set `task1` and `task2` as default tasks: